OFFICIAL STATE SECURITY BODYGUARD (PPO) COURSE

 OCC §1702.161.
 SECURITY OFFICER COMMISSION REQUIRED.

-Level-4 PPO’s must also hold a valid Level-3 Commission license – this also prevents ex-felons from performing Bodyguard services, as ex-felons (per Federal law) cannot possess a firearm to carry or even pass the required Commission class.
+Level-4 PPO’s must also hold a valid Level 3 Commission license – This prevents ex-felons from performing Bodyguard services, as ex-felons (per Federal law) cannot possess a firearm to carry or even pass the required Commission class.

 DPS-RSD statement: Please be advised under the Private Security Act (Occ.
 Code Chapter 1702) and Administrative Rule 35.4 (37 Tex.
 Admin.
 Code 1), a criminal conviction may disqualify you from a registration, commission or license under the Act.
 You may wish to review Rule 35.4’s list of disqualifying offenses and the related periods of ineligibility, available on the department’s website at http://www.dps.texas.gov/rsd/psb/index.htm (follow the link to Administrative Code).
 You also have a right to request from the department a criminal history evaluation letter under Occupations Code Section 53.102